joshcastle/CodemashStreamProcessors/benthos/README.md

 ### Fictional Use Case: Specter Activity

-In this use case, we will be working with a stream of specters from Ghostbusters films.
-In Kafka's security model, every consumer of a topic has access to all events on the topic.
+In this use case, we will be working with a stream of specters from the Ghostbusters films.
+In Kafka's security model, every consumer of a topic has access to all events on that topic.
 We need to filter and send events to new topics for each consumer to ensure they only see the messages they're entitled to see.

 Our first consumer only cares about the Orignal Films:

 - Ghostbusters
 - Ghostbusters II

-Our first consumer only cares about the New Films:
+Our second consumer only cares about the New Films:

 - Ghostbusters 2016
 - Ghostbusters Afterlife